oleksii-shepel/actionstack-forms/projects/ngync/src/README.md

 ```

 <p align="justify">
-Here we are putting into work two meta-reducers: one for form state syncing and one for logging.
-Forms reducer is mandatory if you want to save state within the store, but the logger is optional.
-It will come in handy by taking first steps.
-You can use it in a similar way to the Redux DevTools.*** As could you guess, the order of meta-reducers matters.
-So, the first one in meta-reducers list will be executed last.
+Here we are putting into work one forms meta-reducer which is responsible for synchronizing of form state with NgRx store.
+The previously used logger meta-reducer is not more avaliable.
+It is still used internally, but now you need to pass true value as the second parameter to the forms function to enable it.
+This is primarily due to the fact that actions are queued and the order of their execution differs from the sequence of their dispatch.
 </p>
 <p align="justify">
 That's it, all settings are done and your form have to be synchronized with the store, now you can deep into exploration of internal processes.